CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 > "We are all faced with a series of great opportunities brilliantly disguised as impossible situations." &mdash; Charles R. Swindoll

 > “It is impossible to begin to learn that which one thinks one already knows.” &mdash; Epictetus

+> “I am thankful for all of those who said NO to me.
+It's because of them I'm doing it myself.” &mdash; Albert Einstein

 > "The only thing that interferes with my learning is my education." &mdash; Albert Einstein